Sheep were first domesticated about 6000 years ago and became widely farmed because of their strong flocking instinct.

 - Spin dry to remove excess water.
 Do not use the dryer.

 - Dry at room temperature laying flat or hanging by two corners.
-Avoid excess heat or
+Avoid excess heat and

 - Stretch the skin occasionally while drying to maintain the skin's natural shape and